0x1uke/0x1uke.github.io/_posts/2025-05-27-HTBBusinessCTF2025BlockchainChallenges.md

 ### Solution

-Based this analysis information, the attack path is:
+Based on this analysis, the attack path is:

 Deploy a contract with a malicious implementation of `deliverEnergy()` that conducts a reentrancy attack by recursively calling `requestPowerDelivery()` to drain `VCNK.sol` `controlUnit`'s `MAX_CAPACITY` to or below 10 ETH, triggering `failSafeMonitor()` and updating `VCNK.sol`'s `controlUnit` status to `CU_STATUS_EMERGENCY`.